 - Inform the student of all personnel policies and procedures and help the student understand their role in the agency.

 - Allow the student reasonable freedom so that an adequate learning experience may be experienced.

 - Provide necessary program supplies and equipment for activities conducted by interns.

 The Internship Coordinator from the University has overall responsibility for the Internship Program.
 These duties include:

-- Supervising arrangements for and giving final approval of all internship placement assignments.
+- Supervise arrangements for student and give final approval of all internship placements.

-- Monitoring the student's experience and being available for consultation with students or agency personnel.
-This supervisory responsibility is shared on an assigned basis.
+- Monitor the student's experience and be available for consultation with students or agency personnel

 - Evaluate the student's written reports and assignments and assist them in completing satisfactory work.

-- Visit the student during the student's experience to observe the student's work and evaluate progress, when feasible.
-Students who are placed out of state are not visited in person; the student's progress will be monitored by phone, electronic, and/or mail correspondence.
+- Visit the student during the student's experience to observe their work and evaluate progress, when feasible.
+Students who are placed out- of-state are not visited in-person; the student's progress will be monitored by phone, electronic, and/or mail correspondence.

 - Assign the student a final grade.

 While the University cannot demand that agencies pay interns a wage or a stipend, it is strongly encouraged.
 University of Illinois interns have performed extremely well for agencies in the past and have an excellent reputation for service.
 Some interns have performed vitally needed research on topics of interest.
 Other interns have designed and led programs with great success.
-With rising costs of tuition, food, and housing, some interns are hard pressed to select sites other than near their hometown.
+With rising costs of tuition, food, and housing, it can be difficult to interns to select sites other than those near their hometowns.
 Providing compensation often allows for a more appropriate match between the agency and student goals.
 When compensation is provided, care should be taken to ensure the intern training relationship is that of an educator/trainer and student rather than that of employer and employee.